 Black is black and white is white.
 In between the two, are all kinds of shades of gray.
 Agreed?
 Right is right and wrong is wrong.
 What is in between?
 Is there even a clear right and wrong in all cases?

 I would venture to answer this with a “Not really.”
-Brain research is proving without a doubt, more and more that there is no singular “reality.”
-Each of us experiences the world uniquely as our own particular interpretation of the events and stimuli encountered which are influenced by our physical brain function and our past memories and experiences as well as present conditions.
+Brain research is proving, without a doubt, more and more that there’s no singular reality.
+Each of us experiences the world uniquely as our own particular interpretation of the events and stimuli encountered which are influenced by our physical brain function, past memories and experiences, and present conditions.
 In their book, The Invisible Gorilla, Christopher Chabris and Daniel Simons write:

 Again and again, we think we experience and understand the world as it is, but our thoughts are beset by every day illusions.
 We write traffic laws and build criminal cases on the assumption that people will notice when something unusual happens right in front of them….falsely believing that vivid memories are seared into our minds with perfect fidelity.

-They cite several examples in which two people witnessing an identical event did not see the same thing at all.
+They cite several examples in which two people witnessing an identical event didn’t see the same thing at all.
 Each person’s rendition is very different from that which was recorded, but each of them are telling the “truth” as they know it to be.
-“Memory depends both on what actually happened and on how we made sense of what happened,” they write.

-There is no single “truth.”
-There is only the truth for an individual as they believe it to be…and that changes.
-Memory does not store everything verbatim like a computer does and retrieve an exact replica.
-It is a re-creation.
+There’s only the truth for an individual as they believe it to be – and that changes.
+Your memory doesn’t store everything verbatim like a computer and retrieve an exact replica.
+A recollection is a re-creation.
 Your brain rebuilds memories from a few key features and fills in the missing details based on associations and knowledge.
-No one can distinguish between what is recalled verbatim and what is constructed.
+No one can distinguish between what’s recalled verbatim and what is constructed by your brain.

-The next time you find yourself thinking that you are right and someone else is wrong or just wondering what in the heck someone could be thinking, please consider this.
-Imagine what it would feel like to be in their body with their thoughts and feelings based on their unique journey up until that point.
+The next time you find yourself thinking that you’re right and someone else is wrong or just wondering what in the heck someone could be thinking, please consider this fact.
+Imagine what it would feel like to be in their body with their thoughts and feelings based on their unique journey up until that point in their life.
 You can do this by taking into account what you know about them and by, then, formulating understanding and kind guesses about their inner world and how it is being reflected in their outer world.
-If you do not know them at all, acknowledge this difference with compassion.
+If you do not know them at all, acknowledge this difference with compassion and understanding.